 An over 20-year special interest of mine as a writer and filmmaker has been the financial world and the global debt crisis.
 I have been able to use this in the development of major documentary series (In Gold We Trust) and TV drama series/feature film projects (The Crunch, The System) with notable fellow filmmakers like documentarist Kevin Sim, producer Simon Egan and his company Bedlam Productions (The Kings Speech).

 Among the nominations my debut feature film Blind Flight received were the FIPRESCI International Film Critics' Director's Award for Best First/Second Feature Film (London Film Festival 03), Best New Filmmaker and Best Narrative Feature Film (TriBeCa Film Festival, New York 04), and Best Film Award (Irish Film &Television Awards 04).
 Ian Hart won the Best Actor Award (TriBeCa Film Festival, New York 04) for his role as Brian Keenan in the film.

-My documentary filmmaking includes work with leading UK documentarists Roger Graef and Mike Grigsby including Looks That Kill with Graef and Living On The Edge with Grigsby.
-My project Getting Real - British Documentary From Free Cinema To Free Market charts the work of key post-War UK documentarists and what it reveals about its times from the black-and-white 1950’s to the digital era.
+Much of my documentary work has been with leading UK documentarists Roger Graef and Mike Grigsby including Looks That Kill with Graef and Living On The Edge with Grigsby.
+My project Getting Real - British Documentary From Free Cinema To Free Market charts the work of key post-War UK documentary filmmakers and what it reveals about its times from the black-and-white 1950’s to the digital era.